cruz-marco/cruz-marco/README.md

-## Hello, I'm Marco, nice to meet you!
+## Hello There!
+I'm Marco, nice to meet you!

 I'm a developer from Rio de Janeiro - Brazil, with a passion for technology since always and an assiduous student about it.

-When I was in college, I've saw a lot of value in data and decided to have a specialization in this subject.
+When I was in college, I saw a lot of value in data and decided to have a specialization in this subject.

 Today, I can make **data analysys**, **data base management**, develop and evaluate **supervised** and **unsupervised machine learning models** under the **CRISP-DM** framework.